 “Painless and very easy” That’s how Clifford Deans, the first patient in Forth Valley to undergo the life-saving ultrasound scan for men, described the process.

-Mr Deans who lives in Doune, is pictured with sonographer Heather McLeod at Stirling Community Hospital.
+Mr Deans who lives in Doune, is pictured with sonographer Heather McLeod at Stirling Health & Care Village.
 The retired finance director was given the all clear for an Abdominal Aortic Aneurysm (AAA) and said he “felt a glow” knowing there was nothing wrong.

 He said: “It’s quite an honour to have been the first man in Forth Valley to have one of these new scans.
 An aortic aneurysm is not something I ever worried about however most people wouldn’t realise that they had a problem and if there’s a simple test that can be done it can only be beneficial.”

 Edwin Scott, who lives in Devon Village, Clackmannanshire was given the all clear for an Abdominal Aortic Aneurysm (AAA) and said he ‘felt good knowing there was nothing wrong’